suchipi/hex-engine/packages/website/docs/api-2d.md

 the circle's edge, crosses through the circle's center, and continues to the opposite edge.

+> This property is readonly in versions prior to 0.1.0.

 ##### width

+> Available since version: 0.0.1

 `width: number`

 The width of this circle; same as the diameter.

+> This property is readonly in versions prior to 0.1.0.

 ##### height

+> Available since version: 0.0.1

 `height: number`

 The height of this circle; same as the diameter.

+> This property is readonly in versions prior to 0.1.0.

 #### Methods

 ##### boundingRectangle

+> Available since version: 0.0.1

 `boundingRectangle(): Polygon`